NotesFAQContact Us

 Can I search for peer-reviewed journal articles only?

 Yes.
-Check the "Peer reviewed only" filter when you conduct a search, then click the "Journal Articles" publication type in the left column of the results page.
-You may notice several results that have a source name of “Grantee Submission.”
+Check the “Peer reviewed only” box when you conduct a search, then click the “Journal Articles” publication type in the left column of the results page.
+You may notice several results that have a source name of “Awardee Submission.”
 These are final, peer-reviewed manuscripts of work funded through federal grants.
 The content is the same as the journal version of the article and reflects all changes made through the peer-review process, but the manuscript may not have gone through final editing and formatting.

 I am going to submit a paper using ERIC’s online submission system.
-Can the paper be marked as peer reviewed on the ERIC record??
+Can the paper be marked as peer reviewed on the ERIC record?

-I submitted a paper that was peer reviewed to ERIC's online submission system last year but did not provide any proof.
+I submitted a paper that was peer reviewed to ERIC’s online submission system but did not provide any proof.
 Can I apply now for the peer-review indicator to be added to the ERIC record?

 No. The peer-review indicator is added to online submissions at the time the submission is processed and is not applied retroactively.